How To Defrost A Frozen Condensate Pipe

 And if that’s the case, it might be time to put the kettle on…

-From locating the blockage to restarting your boiler, we grilled our Home Experts on how to sort out the problem and get your home warm again in no time.
+From locating the blockage to restarting your boiler, we grilled our Home Experts on how to defrost a frozen condensate pipe and get your home warm again in no time.

 Step 1: Confirm the condensate pipe is frozen